Director-Autumn de Wilde

 I haven’t read the classic Jane Austen novel written in 1815 nor have I seen the 1996 film version starring Gweneth Paltrow.
-Neither of these is a prerequisite to enjoy the 2020 version of Emma starring Anya Taylor-Joy in the lead role of Emma Woodhouse.
+Neither of these is a prerequisite to enjoying the 2020 version of Emma starring Anya Taylor-Joy in the lead role of Emma Woodhouse.

 The film, while set in the early nineteenth century, feels incredibly contemporary and seemingly makes little attempt at a classic style save for the hair, makeup, and costumes.
 These items are splendid, and the high point, and make the film stylish and bright.

 Beautiful, smart, and rich, Emma (Taylor-Joy) enjoys her matchmaking skills that sometimes lead to awkward or failed matches and romantic missteps.
-She claims to not be interested in her own romance or potential suitors though that changes with time.
+She claims to not be interested in her romance or potential suitors though that changes with time.

-She struggles with the challenges of growing up, though she is terribly pampered and has a habit of involving herself in other’s business.
+She struggles with the challenges of growing up, though she is pampered and has a habit of involving herself in other’s business.
 Emma is also mischievous and not always kind though deep down she is a good person and has regret when she hurts someone’s feelings with her antics.

 In a good, coming of age way, she finally realizes that love for her and a proper match of her own has been there all along and staring her in the face.

 The film begins with Emma’s governess, Miss Taylor (Gemma Whelan), marrying and becoming Mrs. Weston.
 She and Emma are best friends and Emma is saddened so she settles on Harriet Smith (Mia Goth), a younger girl whom Emma supposes is the unclaimed child of a gentleman; Harriet’s parents are unknown, but her education has been provided for.
 They become bonded and Emma’s influence is immeasured.